Teaching and learning to co-create

 But it can be a challenge to form a self – to find a voice – at the busy crossroads of not just theory and practice but also engagement with others.
 Support for meeting this challenge can be derived from a heterarchical environment.

-We were lucky to have the opportunity to be so idealistically-directed in this book.
-This opportunity was made possible through the leadership of Jelena Filipović.
+We were lucky to have the opportunity to co-create this book.
+This was made possible through the leadership of Jelena Filipović.
 It was further bolstered through collegial support, so I would also like to thank Ana Jovanović.
 Thanks to those experiences, which began five years ago, new spaces for growth and creativity have continued to emerge.